carlostkd/Fido2/README.md

 ## Usage

-Navigate to the webpage connect your Fido2 device to the computer and press Register/Authenticate
+Navigate to the webpage connect your Fido2 device to the computer and press Register/Authenticate.
+Ignore and click Proceed on the warning popup (you always get this warning for any website when using the key for the first time).

 ## Demo Live